Why You Should Eat More Vitamin CArticle posted in: Diet & Nutrition

 Learn more about the health benefits of vitamin C and how to get more in your low carb diet:

 Right there is another word we often hear but may not know much about: collagen.
 According to the National Institutes of Health, collagen is the main component of connective tissue and is needed for healing wounds and injuries.
 It’s also the most prominent protein in mammals, says Medical News Today.
 Vitamin C is required for the production of collagen, which is necessary for fibrous tissues such as tendons, ligaments, bones, blood vessels and more.
 Without L-ascorbic acid (also known as vitamin C), so many of our body’s vital parts would break down.

 When it comes to the immune system, our bodies’ group of cells and organs that protect us from disease, vitamin C plays a pivotal role in its functionality.
 According to an article, published in Annals of Nutrition and Metabolism, vitamin C has been found to “improve components of the human immune system,” helping to keep the integrity of cells and protecting us against certain chronic illnesses.
 In fact, the National Institutes of Health credits Vitamin C with modulating our immune system responses to help prevent and/or treat numerous health conditions such as cancer, cardiovascular disease, age-related macular degeneration and cataracts.

-Now that we’ve outlined the basic benefits of this vitamin, let’s look at some easy ways that you can incorporate it into your South Beach Diet keto friendly meal plan.
-Believe it or not, oranges are not the most vitamin-C-packed food source.
+Now that we’ve outlined the basic benefits of this vitamin, let’s look at some easy ways that you can incorporate it into your meal plan.
+Believe it or not, oranges are not the most vitamin C-packed food source.
 The National Institutes of Health shows that in just half a cup serving, red bell peppers offer 95 milligrams of the water soluble compound.
 That is 106% of the recommended daily intake!